-Like, I tell my students, every song is like a little vitamin for their brain.
-Playing a music instrument engages practically every area of the brain at once, especially the visual, auditory and motor areas.
-As with any other workout, disciplined and structured practice strengthens all of these important brain areas and functions which has even been linked to improved health and wellbeing.
+Like I tell my students, every song is like a little vitamin for their brain.
+Playing a musical instrument engages practically every area of the brain at once, especially the visual, auditory and motor areas.
+As with any other workout, disciplined and structured practice strengthens all of these important brain areas and functions.
+This has even been linked to improved health and wellbeing.

 Playing music uses both the left and right brain and has by consequence been known to strengthen one’s Corpus Callosum, the bridge between the Left and Right brain- improving one’s brain’s volume and activity.
 This intense use of the brain is one of the reasons why playing a musical instrument is so useful and important, especially at a young age, and sets "musicing"apart from all other activities.
 It’s also why our students are so hungry after their piano lessons.
 They are working out their brains and need food energy to support such exercise.

 Playing music is like Fireworks in the brain.

 Content & concepts borrowed from Anita Collins (2016).